 - Real-Time Validation: Provide real-time error messages for incorrect form entries to help customers rectify mistakes promptly.

-- Transparent Shipping and Taxes: Clearly display shipping costs and taxes early in the checkout process to prevent unexpected surprises at the final step.
+- Transparent Shipping and Taxes: Display shipping costs and taxes early in the checkout process to prevent surprises at the final step.

 Analyzing Checkout Experience in WooCommerce Themes: